 A BioBlitz is an attempt to record all the living species within a designated area and timeframe.

 The ICA Biodiversity Challenge is a ‘BioBlitz’, in which the number of species found on campus is counted.
-Anyone – students, staff, but also visitors - can join and add species into the Observation.org app (to be relaesed later).
+Anyone – students, staff, but also visitors - can join and add species into the Observation.org, Obsidentify or Obsmapp apps.
 The number of species registered in the app can be followed in real-time.
-We will set up a platform that shows the observations of each participating university, making it possible to keep track of each other’s’ progress.
+We will set up a platform that shows the observations of each participating university, making it possible to keep track of each other's progress.

 Minimal requirements for participation